scalar-labs/scalardb/docs/api-guide.md

 {% capture notice--warning %}
 **Attention**

-We do not recommend enabling the cross-partition scan with serializable isolation for non-JDBC databases because transactions could be executed with lower isolation (i.e., snapshot).
+We do not recommend enabling the cross-partition scan with `SERIALIAZABLE` isolation level for non-JDBC databases because transactions could be executed with lower isolation level (i.e., `SNAPSHOT`).
 Use it at your own risk only if the consistency does not matter for your transactions.
 {% endcapture %}

 <div class="notice--warning">{{ notice--warning | markdownify }}</div>